 - Be ready to change your approach.
 Not everything is ‘just a small amount of volatility’ and sometimes events happen that require you to change your approach.
 If a currency’s value starts falling for substantive reasons (such as political instability in the country that manages it), then you’ll want to change your money into another currency.

 - Choose a reliable bank or currency exchange.
-To invest in forex like this, you need a foreign currency exchange, bank, or multi-currency account that allows you to buy large amounts of currency at a good exchange rate.
+You need to find a foreign currency exchange, bank, or multi-currency account that allows you to buy large amounts of currency at a good exchange rate.
 Make sure you don’t sign up with a broker that only supports CFD trading, as this is a short term approach that means you never actually own the underlying currencies you are trading.

 To achieve success when investing in forex, you need to have a good grasp on global trends so you can work out which currencies are going to perform well as time goes on.